Chapter 4: Evaluating information

 Investigate the reputation of the publication

 In addition, you can assess your source’s authority by investigating the reputation of the publication that produced it.
 For an article, you can check how the journal, newspaper, or magazine is described and perceived by experts in its field.
 For books and book chapters, you can check the reputation of the publishing company.
-You can look up information on publications and publishers in the same way you might look up authors in Wikipedia or Google.
-For example, if the Wikipedia entry for a journal describes it as “infamously racist,” you might want to look elsewhere for sources for your paper.
+You can use Wikipedia and Google to find out more about publications or publishers, just like you can with authors.
+For example, if the Wikipedia entry for a journal describes it as “infamously racist,” you might want to find sources for your paper elsewhere.
 Here’s a tip: when using Google to search for this kind of information, include “reputation” as a keyword to find how the publication is perceived, and not just links to its website.

 This video from Mike Caulfield walks you through the process of searching for a publication’s information online: